circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 At the end of the `setup workflow`, a `continue` job from the [`continuation`](https://circleci.com/developer/orbs/orb/circleci/continuation)
-[`orb`]({{ site.baseurl }}/2.0/orb-intro/) must be called (**NOTE:** this does not apply if you desire to conditionally execute workflows or steps based on updates to specified files, as described in the [Configuration Cookbook](configuration-cookbook.md#execute-specific-workflows-or-steps-based-on-which-files-are-modified) example.
+[`orb`]({{ site.baseurl }}/2.0/orb-intro/) must be called (**NOTE:** this does not apply if you desire to conditionally execute workflows or steps based on updates to specified files, as described in the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#execute-specific-workflows-or-steps-based-on-which-files-are-modified) example.

-For a basic example on how to use `setup workflows` for Dynamic Configuration generation, see the [Configuration Cookbook](configuration-cookbook.md#dynamic-configuration).
+For a basic example on how to use `setup workflows` for Dynamic Configuration generation, see the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#dynamic-configuration).
 Included in the cookbook are other more in-depth examples, which will be updated as this feature matures.

 For a more in-depth explanation on the behind-the-scenes pipeline creation/continuation process when dynamically generating configuration, see our [public GitHub repository](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/setup-workflows.md#concepts).

-## Dynamic Cofiguration FAQs
+## Dynamic Configuration FAQs
 **Q:** I thought pipeline parameters could only be used with the API?
 **A:** Previously, this was true.
 But using our Dynamic Configuration feature, you can set pipeline parameters dynamically, before the pipeline is executed, triggered from both the API, or a webhook (A push event to your VCS).